Drahlous/wordle_helper/README.md

  2. Once you submit your guess on the website, enter the results you see for each letter

-       - If the letter has a green background, you've put it in the correct place: mark this character with "CharacterStatus.VALID
+       - If the letter has a green background, you've put it in the correct place: mark this character with "CharacterStatus.VALID"

-       - If the letter has a yellow backgroud, it is present in the word, but at a different location: mark this character with "CharacterStatus.MISPLACED
+       - If the letter has a yellow backgroud, it is present in the word, but at a different location: mark this character with "CharacterStatus.MISPLACED"

        - If the letter has a black background, it doesn't occur anywhere in the word: mark it with "CharacterStatus.INVALID"